armory/docs/content/en/docs/spinnaker-install-admin-guides/dns-and-ssl.md

 If you need to terminate TLS on the backend containers (the second or third options), review the Open Source Spinnaker documentation regarding configuring TLS certificates on the backend microservices: (Setup/Security/Authentication/SSL)[https://www.spinnaker.io/setup/security/authentication/ssl/].

-## Create a DNS Entry for your Load Balancer
+## Create a DNS Entry for your load balancer

 Add a DNS Entry to your DNS management system.
 You should only need to add a DNS entry for the user-facing ALB, ELB, or other load balancer which is what you use to currently access Spinnaker.
 It typically has a name such as the one below